 Teaching and Learning for pupils with English as an additional language Evidence Identifying the teaching context for EAL learners Developing language and literacy for EAL learners Resourcing the teaching of EAL learners |

-Who are our EAL learners?The numbers of EAL learners and the range of languages spoken in UK schools have risen substantially in the past 15 – 20 years.
-In 2018 statistics from the UK’s Department for Education indicated that approximately 21% of primary school pupils have EAL and around 17% of secondary school pupils.
-While many of these children may live in towns and cities commonly associated with multilingual classrooms, it is increasingly common that teachers in any area will need to plan for EAL learner needs.
-EAL learners in one school will have very different languages and heritages from those in another school.
-This means that schools and teachers need to be sensitive to differences beyond language differences and avoid the assumption that being an EAL learner of itself is the only aspect of a child’s identity that needs attention.
-There are some key areas of pedagogy that will support all EAL learners, but the most useful starting point, as with all pupils, is to understand something of the particular language, home background and previous education of your individual EAL learners.
-The chart below identifies the wide variety of experiences your EAL learners may have.
+Who are our EAL learners?The numbers of multilingual learners and the range of languages spoken in UK schools have risen substantially in the past 15 – 20 years.
+In England, in 2023, 22% of primary and 18% of secondary pupils have EAL, meaning that at least one in five pupils is multilingual.
+However, their language learning backgrounds are by no means the same; in fact this group is extremely heterogeneous.
+This means that schools and teachers need to be sensitive to differences beyond language differences and avoid the assumption that being a multilingual learner of itself is the only aspect of a child’s identity that needs attention.
+Multilingual learners are also navigating different social and cultural norms in classrooms that may not reflect their home lives (Heineke & Vera, 2022).
+There are some key areas of pedagogy that will support all EAL learners, but the most useful starting point, as with all pupils, is to understand something of their home background, languages, previous education and other aspects of social/cultural identity.
+The chart below identifies the wide variety of experiences your multilingual learners may have.
 The Background and Experience of EAL Learners (Source: Pim, C (2010) How to Support Children Learning English as an Additional Language, Hyde: LDA)

 |